Wally: Batched Private Nearest Neighbor Search at Scale: Evaluation

-\paragraph{Baselines.} We compared \name\ with following baselines.
-Both baselines offer full obliviousness but have high performance overhead: \begin{itemize} \item \textbf{Tiptoe (simulated)}~\cite{DBLP:conf/sosp/HenzingerDCZ23}, which is a state of the art private search system based on linear homomorphic encryption (LWE)~\cite{}.
-Similar to Wally, Tiptoe uses a clustering approach to find the nearest candidate.
-However for each query they only probe a single cluster.
-Unfortunately, due to resource constraints we are unable to run the complete Tiptoe system.
-We therefore simulate it by using following estimates \begin{itemize} \item Latency: For latency we estimate the minimum time the server will take to process a single query.
-We exclude network cost, which gives advantage to Tiptoe as their network bandwidth is quite high.
+{\bf Tiptoe (simulated)}~\cite{DBLP:conf/sosp/HenzingerDCZ23}, which is a state-of-the-art private search system based on linear homomorphic encryption from the learning with errors problem~\cite{DBLP:journals/jacm/Regev09}.
+Similar to \name, Tiptoe uses a clustering approach to find the nearest candidate.
+However for each query it only probes a single cluster.
+Running the complete Tiptoe system requires substantial infrastructure.
+We simulate Tiptoe using favorable estimates that give it an advantage in our comparison. \begin{itemize} \item Latency: We estimate the minimum time the server will take to process a single query.
+We exclude network cost and the per-query offline phase, both of which further favor Tiptoe.
 For each query, the computation is dominated by dot-products between vectors.
-The server first generates a token by multiplying RLWE encryption of secret key with precomputed LWE ciphertext.
-For this $16\sqrt{N}$ dot products are performed between vectors of dimension $n=2048$.
-Note that even though this computation can be performed in offline phase, the server still has to perform it for each query.
-Then to privately fetch and rank candidates from a particular cluster, the server performs $N$ dot-products between vectors of dimension $d$.
-For each vector we assume that each element is of 32 bits. \item Accuracy: To simulate their accuracy results we divide the database into $\sqrt{N}$ clusters, probe a nearest cluster and then calculate MRR@100 of the resulting candidates. \item Communication: To estimate communication we calculate minimum number of 32 bit elements the client and server have to transfer per query.
+To privately fetch and rank candidates from a particular cluster, the server performs $N$ dot-products between vectors of dimension $d$ (ranking).
+We assume that each component of a vector is 32 bits. \item Accuracy: We divide the database into $\sqrt{N}$ clusters, probe the nearest cluster and calculate MRR@100 of these candidates. \item Communication: We calculate the minimum number of 32-bit elements the client and server have to transfer per query.
 To generate a token, the client sends at least $n=2048$ RLWE ciphertexts or $n^2$ elements.
 For ranking, the client sends a query consisting of $d\sqrt{N}$ elements.
-For tokens, the server response consists of $16$ RLWE ciphertexts (each consisting of at least 2048 elements) and for ranking the response consists of $\sqrt{N}$ elements. \end{itemize}
+For tokens, the server response consists of $16$ RLWE ciphertexts (each at least 2048 elements) and for ranking the response consists of $\sqrt{N}$ elements.